DatabaseGroup/tree-similarity/README.md

 ```
 Then, open ``doc/html/index.html`` in your browser.

-## Notes on branches (old stuff)

-[**TODO:** Tidy up.
-Preferably modify to describe the current state.
-See TODOs.]

-This branch [**TODO:** Which branch is meant?] will **not** include the work of bsc-auinger as Tobias currently tries
-to reimplement his part of the codebase (see `visualization` branch).
-This part
-of the code will be added/merged when it is finalized.

-## Notes on user workflow (old stuff)
+## Notes on user workflow

-[**TODO:** Tidy up.
-Preferably modify to describe the current state.
-See TODOs.]
+1. Convert the input data into the Bracket Notation Format or implement a new parser (e.g., [http://www.antlr.org/](ANTLR)).

-1. If necessary, implement custom Label class and/or custom CostModel class.
+2. If necessary, implement custom Label class and/or custom CostModel class.
-2. If necessary, define the grammar to be used in the parsing process and generate Parser class using [http://www.antlr.org/](ANTLR).
 3. Modify the types of `Parser`, `Label`, and `CostModel` inside `tree_similarity.cc` if you do not want to use the default types.
 4. Call `make` to (re-)build the framework.